aurajs/website/source/getting-started/index.md

 You can add other sources in this `config.sources` object.

-Let's say that we have a source for github components :
+Let's say that we have a source for github components:

 ```js
 aura({